CARA-ch/emed-service-guide/docs/transactions/iti57.md

 ## Update DocumentEntry Metadata

 This transaction is implemented, but only for the *deletionStatus* attribute.
-See rules that are enforced for eMed and APPC documents.
+See rules that are enforced for eMed and policy documents.

 ## Update DocumentEntry availabilityStatus

-This transaction is unsupported for CDA and APPC documents.
+This transaction is unsupported for eMed and policy documents.

 ## Update Folder Metadata

-This is unsupported, as the PMP doesn't support folders.
+This is unsupported, as the service doesn't support folders.

 ## Update Folder availabilityStatus

-This is unsupported, as the PMP doesn't support folders.
+This is unsupported, as the service doesn't support folders.

 ## Update Association availabilityStatus